 “If you’ve started a business already, then you probably have some idea of who your target audience is already,” DeMers said.
 “But it’s always a good idea to create a customer persona — a description of the demographics of your ideal target customer.
 This could include the age, gender, marriage status, job, job title and annual income.
 Get specific so you can really identify the perfect match.”

 6. Create a website.

-Even if you don't plan to sell products online, it's crucial to have a website.
-When a potential customer finds a new business (new to them, or new in general), they are going to cross-reference that business, looking for its social media and website.
+Even if you don’t plan to sell products online, it’s crucial to have a business website.
+When a potential customer finds a new business (whether it’s new to them, or new in general), they are going to look for its social media and website.
 A business website is a great and easy way to convey legitimacy to your audience.

 “I recommend small businesses build their website on WordPress,” DeMers said.
 “You can use a popular WordPress theme like Divi and then hire a webmaster through a site like Upwork to build and maintain the website.”

 Jaenke takes a different approach.
 He said WordPress, or a similar platform, should be a last resort.

 “Often people fall into the drag-and-drop trap,” Jaenke said.
 “The companies that provide these make it easy to use and the monthly is affordable, but the cost does add up, and the end result is often not unique or engaging.
 Instead, we recommend hiring a professional web designer that focuses on the customer’s experience on the website.”